 As more and more Californians reach their Golden Years, many face the horror of dealing with neglect in their long term care facilities such as nursing homes.
 According to the U.S. Bureau of the Census, the growth of the elderly (age 60 and over) in California is expected to be twice as fast as the total population and the oldest group (age 85 and over) is projected to increase faster than that.
 This means increasing numbers of the elderly will end up being placed in nursing homes.

-While many long-term care facilities in California provide excellent care, others subject their patients to many forms of neglect or elder abuse.
-The California Welfare & Institutions Code §15610.57, addresses “neglect” in part by stating it is “the negligent failure to exercise the degree of care a reasonable person would have exercised had they had the care and custody of an elderly person.”
-This would include the failure to protect that elder from dehydration, bedsores, falls, and other injuries caused by safety or health hazards and any type of injury that does not fit the explanation provided by the staff.
+While many long term care facilities provide excellent care, others subject their patients to some form of neglect or elder abuse.
+Some of the most common signs of neglect or elder abuse are dehydration, loss of appetite, pressure (bed) sores, bruises, broken bones and markings from restraints, among other things.
+The California Welfare & Institutions Code, Section 15610.57, addresses “neglect” in part by saying that it is the negligent failure to exercise the degree of care a reasonable person would have exercised had they had the care and custody of an elderly person.
+This would include the failure to protect that person from dehydration, bed sores, falls, other injuries caused by safety or health hazards and any type of injury that does not fit the explanation provided by the staff.